Rosendo Salvado: Piano compositions

 The few compositions for piano composed by Rosendo Salvado that have survived to our days are influenced by the Romanticism of his time, especially by Liszt and Thalberg, and by the Italian opera.
 The composition dates do not appear in the manuscripts.

-His “Fantasía, variaciones y final” is dedicated to countess Lebzeltern.
-The introduction, theme, six variations and ending in a polonaise rhythm are display a virtuoso pianism worthy of admiration, but also of lyrical melodies inspired by the Italian bel canto.
+His “Fantasía, variaciones y final” is dedicated to Countess Lebzeltern.
+The introduction, theme, six variations, and polonaise ending feature technically demanding piano writing and lyrical melodies inspired by Italian bel canto.

 The “Tantum ergo”, whose text is based on the last verses of the medieval song Pange lingua by Saint Thomas Aquinas, is a piece for one or two voices and piano dedicated to Caterina Giordani.
 The word Tudensi appears in one of the voices, probably referring to the name of the native town of Salvado.
-It is a beautiful piece inspired by the Italian opera of the time, containing two contrasting sections and culminating with a stretto to the Amen.
+It is inspired by the Italian opera of the time, containing two contrasting sections and culminating with a stretto to the Amen.

 The “Pequeño entretenimiento con aire de marcha” begins with a tremolo that reminds us of the rolling of drums and, as indicated in a measure of the piece, it must be played with scioltezza.
 It is dedicated to Paquita Patrelli.